Perella Weinberg Partners: Advisory

-Perella Weinberg advises clients on mergers and acquisitions, restructuring, financing, capital markets advisory, liability management, shareholder engagement and activism transactions.
+PWP advises clients on mergers and acquisitions, restructuring, financing, capital markets advisory, liability management, shareholder engagement and activism transactions.

 In 2012, the firm represented NYSE Euronext in its $11 billion sale to Intercontinental Exchange.

-In June 2014, Perella advised on medical device maker Medtronic’s $42.9 billion acquisition of Covidien.
+In June 2014, PWP advised on medical device maker Medtronic’s $42.9 billion acquisition of Covidien.

-In February 2015, Perella fired several senior members of its restructuring group after it learnt they planned to start their own firm.
+In February 2015, PWP fired several senior members of its restructuring group after it learnt they planned to start their own firm.
 In June 2015, they formed Ducera Partners.
-Currently its co-founders and Perella are engaged in a legal battle where the co-founders have sued for wrongful termination while Perella's counterclaim is they breached their employment contact and should compensate it for loss of business.
+Its co-founders and PWP are engaged in a legal battle where the co-founders have sued for wrongful termination while PWP's counterclaim is they breached their employment contact and should compensate it for loss of business.

+In March 2015, PWP advised materials company Holcim in its spin-off of its North American business.
 In October 2015, the firm advised Altria Group, Inc. in connection with AB InBev’s acquisition of SABMiller, valued at over $100 billion, approved in 2016.

-In October 2016, Perella advised AT&T in its $108.7 billion acquisition of Time Warner.
+In October 2016, PWP advised AT&T in its $108.7 billion acquisition of Time Warner.
 In December of the same year, they advised Linde in the all-share merger between Linde and Praxair, a deal valued at more than $65 billion.

 In April 2017, the firm was retained by medical technology and drug company CareFusion to advise on their sale to Becton Dickinson, a deal valued at $12.2 billion in cash and stock.

 In March 2018, the firm advised E.ON, a European electric utility company, in an asset swap with RWE.
 E.ON acquired RWE’s 76.8% stake in energy company Innogy, with RWE receiving a 16.67% share in E.ON along with its renewable businesses.
 In August 2018, the firm’s subsidiary Tudor, Pickering, Holt & Co. advised Energen Corp on their sale to Diamondback Energy Inc., an all-stock deal valued at approximately $9.2 billion.
 In August 2018, Perella Weinberg was the financial advisor for SodaStream on its sale to PepsiCo for $3.2 billion.